kranthicodes/counter-program-anchor/README.md

-# Hello World
+# Counter program

 This Solana program is a simple counter program that initializes, increments or decrements the count field in counter account.
 ## Description

 This Solana program is a simple contract written in Rust, a programming language used for developing smart contracts on the Solana blockchain.
+This program was created using Anchor framework.
 The contract has a three functions.

 **Create**